 A holy grail on most lists, the shop offers a variety of kuih.
 Whilst the décor looks basic, the sweet treats sold here make up for it.
 Take your pick from colourful chewy kuih angku, pulut tai tai accompanied with kaya and also kuih sago, amongst many others.
 The owner, Mrs. Lim makes the kuih herself so you can be sure it tastes deliciously authentic.

 What they’re selling is pretty obvious from the name of the shop.
 Located in Shah Alam, this shop sells Malaysian kuih like lepat pisang (mashed bananas mixed with shredded coconuts and steamed in banana leaf), kuih koci, kuih lapis (nine layered steamed caked often comes in a rainbow of colours), akok and many more.
 You can enjoy a good evening either with your pals or savour some alone time with their sweet treats, accompanied by coffee or tea on the side.

 Time: Everyday, 10am – 10pm

-If you’re looking to taste some ondeh-ondeh (green gluten ball stuffed with gula Melaka and covered in shaved coconut) that bursts in your mouth on the first bite, this is the place to go.
-Besides that, you can also include their kuih ketayap (burned gula Melaka with shredded coconut and palm sugar wrapped in a pandan crepe), seri muka (a combination of the blue glutinous rice top with a layer of pandan), kochi nyonya and more.
+If you’re a fan of ondeh-ondeh (a glutinous green sphere bursting with gula Melaka and covered in shaved coconut) that bursts in your mouth on the first bite, this is the place to go.
+Besides that, you can also include their kuih ketayap (caramelised gula Melaka with shredded coconut wrapped in a pandan crepe), seri muka (a combination of the blue glutinous rice top with a layer of pandan), kochi nyonya and more.
 They also serve delicious meals like laksa, curry mee, and even their packed fried Siam bihun tastes good!